As Rains Soak California, Farmers Test How To Store Water Underground

 "We started in February, and we flooded grapes continuously, for the most part, until May," Cameron says.

-Cameron was doing this because for years, he and his neighbors have been using digging wells and pumping water out of the ground to irrigate their crops.
+Cameron was doing this because for years, he and his neighbors have been digging wells and pumping water out of the ground to irrigate their crops.
 That groundwater supply has been running low.
 "I became really concerned about it," Cameron says.

 So his idea was pretty simple: Flood his fields and let gravity do the rest.
 Water would seep into the ground all the way to the aquifer.